mrhorin/suggestrap/README.md

 If you don't understand about this README.md document, there are demo.html file in './dist/html/' directory, please show this file from your browser.
 ## Customize
-If you want to customize Suggestions css style, you would override css styles on '#suggestrap-space' and list elements.
+If you want to customize suggestions css style, you have to override css styles on '#suggestrap-space' or its inner list elements.
 ```css
 /* For example */
 #suggestrap-space {